 Railroads Spur Growth

-Until the 1850s and the coming of the railroad to Pontiac, the city remained a quiet community, home to about 25 settlers.
+Until the 1850s Pontiac remained a quiet community waiting for the improvements in transportation that would drive development in the area.
 With the completion of the Chicago & Alton Railroad, the city and the county experienced a population explosion.
 Only 6 years after the railway was completed, the city had grown to 733 people and the county had expanded from 1,500 citizens in 1850 to over 11,500, according to the 1860 census.
 The 10,000 new settlers were a combination of new immigrants and former citizens of northeastern portions of the United States.
 Most started farms in the area, although some were merchants or professionals (lawyers, doctors, church leaders, etc.).
 Eventually, Pontiac would be served by three railroads: the C & A, the Illinois Central, and the Wabash line.

 State Boys Reformatory School